okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - the `pthread_join()` subroutine blocks the calling thread until the specified threadid thread terminates
 - The programmer is able to obtain the target thread's termination return status if it was specified in the target thread's call to pthread_exit()

+When a thread if created, one of its attributes defines whether it is joinable or detached.